vperked/GETRequestSpammer/README.md

 ---

-This tool is designed to spam GET requests to a specified website and then send the website's response code to a Discord webhook.
+This tool is designed to spam GET requests to a specified website and then send the website's response code to the CLI.

 ---